chloeloveland/obsidian-backup/Computer Science/1031 Fundamentals/Proof.md

 - if we can give an example where conclusion is **not** true, then the theorem is false.

 ## Proof by induction
-- A proof technique used to prove theorems over [[Recursive Function Definition|recursively]] defined sets of values.
+- A proof technique used to prove theorems over [[Recursive Function|recursively]] defined sets of values.

 > [!info] Consider using **proof by induction** for theorems of this form:
 > - [[Theorem]]: For all natural numbers $n\in \Bbb N$ we have property $P(n)$